 Do you recognize this scenario?
-“A young woman is walking down the street at night.
-As she approaches a parking lot, she sees a silhouette in the dark.
-She promptly speeds up her walk but the silhouette gets closer and closer”.
+A young woman is walking down the street at night.
+As she approaches her car at a parking lot, she sees a silhouette in the dark.
+She promptly speeds up her walk but the silhouette gets closer and closer.

 It gets us every time.
 This scenario has been so well implanted into our minds that we might recognize this scene as the most common crime that can occur in a parking lot.
 Could this be the cause as to why we might let our guard down to other possible threats?

 VinTech works closely with detectives, assisting them with video surveillance to help solve crimes.
 During our most recent discussion with an investigator, we identified new trends in parking lot crimes.
 To understand how we can prevent being victimized, let’s first discuss parking lot crime.

 “Two guys approach a parking lot late at night.
 They look through the car’s windows and check every car in the parking lot.
 They discover an unlocked door and search the car to take several items – including a handgun.”

 This event took place in a Condo Association that has surveillance in their parking lot.
 The cameras caught the same guys coming back that very same week.

 “A woman is walking towards her car.
 She is holding a bag with her right hand.
 As she searches inside her pocket for her keys, she looks up and notices a guy is closely inspecting her car.
 Then she sees him reach for the door handle with his mouth.
 He then gently touches the vehicle’s door”.

 We can assure you this is not made-up, and oh jeez do we want to suppress the image of the guy licking the car door.
 The woman walking towards her car is a Chicago resident.
 She discovered a guy caressing her car outside a Target Parking Lot.
 The store reviewed their footage and reported the incident to the police.
 With these incidents in mind, we created this quick guide that may prevent you from being the next victim.

 The first three steps are focused on prevention.
 The last three are designed to help you regain control.